• Home

 Then I cooked up a pot of my favorite polenta.
 You could also do grits, or you could even skip this step altogether, but I am begging you not to.
 The polenta soaks up the egg yolk and the steak juices and oh my my.

 Next I quickly sauteed some baby spinach, and then it was time for the actual steak and eggs.
-The steak is going to take about 2 minutes per side in the skillet for medium rare, which matches PERFECTLY with my foolproof method for poached eggs, which take 4 minutes.
+The steak is going to take about 2 minutes per side in the skillet for medium rare, which matches PERFECTLY with my foolproof method for poached eggs, which takes 4 minutes.
 It was like fate.

 Now you assemble as follows: puddle of polenta, piece of delectable steak, spoonful of spinach topped with glorious melty poached egg.